kureta/kureta.xyz/content/post/euclidean-fibonacci-rhthyms.md

 ---
-title: "Euclidean Rhythms and a Familiar Sequence"
+title: Euclidean Rhythms and a Familiar Sequence
-date: 2019-01-31T10:35:35-05:00
+date: 2019-01-31 15:35:35 +0000
-description: "Euclidean rhythms are the answer to the question 'How can I fit n beats over m quantized pulses as equally spaced as possible?'"
+description: Euclidean rhythms are the answer to the question 'How can I fit n beats over m quantized pulses as equally spaced as possible?'
-categories: ["Research"]
+categories:
+- Research
 featuredImage: "/img/2018/09/28/lindenmayer.jpeg"
 dropCap: true
 displayInMenu: false
 displayInList: true
-draft: false

 ---
 A recursive definition of Euclidean rhythms and a familiar sequence.<!--more-->

 Euclidean rhythms are the answer to the question "How can I fit n beats over m quantized pulses as equally spaced as possible?"
 When you condense it down to a single sentence it might seem a bit complicated but the idea is very simple.